 - And more…

 Do you have a favorite audit logging source/destination that we don’t yet support?
-Feel free to mention it in the comments and we’ll do our best to investigate and address.
+Feel free to contact us and we’ll do our best to investigate and address.